benjaminzwicker/post-migration-automation/README.md

 # Usage
 ## Running GitHub Actions
 GitHub actions have been created to manually run tests, and automatically run tests on every pull and PR.
 Manual runs take the base url as input, which is set to an environment variable that is read by playwright.config.ts.
+Go to https://github.com/benjaminzwicker/post-migration-automation/actions/workflows/test_manual.yml and select `Run workflow` to run manually

 ## Running Locally
 * Clone: `git clone git@github.com:benjaminzwicker/post-migration-automation.git --checkout`